Key takeaways

 Now that you know what to look for, what should you avoid?
 Here are three things to steer clear of when shopping for weight loss supplements:

-Unrealistic claims: Less reputable brands have no problem making outlandish claims about being able to melt fat instantly or help you remove fat in a particular area (such as belly fat).
-When you see bold claims such as these on the label, consider that a sign to look for another supplement.
+Unrealistic claims.
+Some brands have no problem making wild claims about being able to melt fat instantly or remove it in a particular area (such as belly fat).
+When you see bold claims like these on the label, that’s your sign to look for another supplement.

-Hidden ingredients: While supplements are required by law to list all ingredients on the label, some brands choose not to do so.
-And since the FDA doesn’t regulate these products before they go to market, many of them can get away with it — until they land on the FDA’s database of Tainted Weight Loss Products, that is.
-That’s why it’s important to choose a brand that has been third-party certified by NSF, USP, or another reputable organization.
+Hidden ingredients.
+While supplements are required by law to list all ingredients on the label, some brands choose not to do so.
+And since the FDA doesn’t review these products beforehand, many of them can get away with it — until they land on the FDA’s database of Tainted Weight Loss Products, that is.
+That’s why it’s important to choose a brand that has been third-party certified by NSF, USP, or another trusted organization.

-Excessive caffeine content: While caffeine can be a safe and natural way to boost your weight loss efforts, taking too much of it (more than 400 mg per day) can lead to serious side effects, including headache, anxiety, sleep problems, and increased heart rate.
+Excessive caffeine content.
+Caffeine can be a safe and natural way to boost your weight loss efforts.
+But taking too much of it (over 400 mg per day) can lead to serious side effects, including headache, anxiety, sleep problems, and increased heart rate.

 Are weight loss supplements for men safe?

 It depends on the product.
-Weight loss supplements do not undergo the same rigorous FDA review as prescription drugs before they’re sold.
-Often, dangerous supplements — including ones containing hidden ingredients — are only discovered after consumers or healthcare professionals report them to the FDA.
+Weight loss supplements don’t undergo the same FDA review process as prescription drugs do before they’re sold.
+Often, dangerous supplements — including ones with hidden ingredients — are only discovered after consumers or healthcare professionals report them to the FDA.

-The best way to know if a weight loss supplement is safe is to review it with your healthcare provider.
-They can make sure it won’t interact with other medications in your regimen and can support your health goals.
+The best way to know if a weight loss supplement is safe is to chat with your healthcare provider first.
+They can make sure it won’t interact with other medications you’re taking and can support your health goals.

 Are weight loss supplements for men effective?